Fast sampling of satisfying assignments from random $k$-SAT with applications to connectivity: Introduction

-In this work we give a fast algorithm that in time $n^{1+o_k(1)}$ approximately samples satisfying assignments of a random $k$-SAT formula of density $\alpha\leq 2^{0.039 k}$, within arbitrarily small polynomial error.
-Moreover, our result significantly extends the densities under consideration compared to the previous bound $\alpha \lesssim 2^{k / 300}$ from~\cite{galanis2019counting}.
-Our algorithm first runs a Markov chain to sample assignments of a judiciously-chosen subset of variables of $\Phi$ (from the relevant marginal distribution), and subsequently extending this random assignment to all the variables.
+A unifying theme of previous approaches to counting and sampling CSP solutions is a tool called \textit{marking}, first introduced in~\cite{moitra19}, which finds a set of ``marked" variables such that the set of satisfying assignments projected on these variables is connected.
+Marking is also an essential step in the developing of our sampling algorithm.
+Our algorithm first runs a Markov chain to sample assignments of a judiciously-chosen subset of marked variables of $\Phi$ (from the relevant marginal distribution), and subsequently extending this random assignment to all the variables.
 This has the advantage that it avoids the enumeration of local structures, and in fact achieves a nearly-linear running time.
 We give a high-level overview of the techniques developed in our proofs in Section~\ref{sec:intro:techniques}.
 Roughly, our Markov chain is a uniform-block Glauber dynamics which, interestingly, mixes quickly despite the presence of high-degree variables in the random formula.
 The main point of departure from similar approaches that have been applied to the bounded-degree setting is that we completely circumvent sophisticated coupling arguments that have been used there and which are unfortunately severely constricted by the unbounded degrees in our setting (and made inapplicable).
 Instead, our main technical contribution is to show that the stationary distribution of our chain is $(c^{k} \log n)$-spectrally independent for some constant $c \in (0,1)$, allowing us to apply recently-developed tools in the analysis of Markov chains.
 Unlike most applications of spectral independence, our proof does not rely on correlation decay (which, as we mentioned, fails to hold for densities exponential in $k$).
 We show our spectral-independence bounds by relating the probabilistic properties of the solution space with the structure of the formula using coupling techniques, so that we can exploit local sparsity properties of random $k$-SAT.